 - If your curbside recycling program doesn’t take straws and you include them anyway, you are creating contamination that costs cities millions of dollars per year to remove.
 When in doubt, leave them out.

 - Straws are small and lightweight, meaning they will take up a negligible amount of space in a landfill.
 Many people use this thinking to justify using and throwing them away, but the waste will definitely add up.

 Reduce and Reuse Straws

 Since you can’t bank on recycling them, your best bet is to reduce straw use entirely.
-Unless you have sensitive teeth, tell the restaurant to hold the straw when you order drinks, or leave it in the paper wrapping so it can be used by another customer.
+Tell the restaurant to hold the straw when you order drinks, or leave it in the paper wrapping so it can be used by another customer.

-For those who have become accustomed to straws, buy a reusable one and bring it with you when you dine.
-Straws can be reused infinitely, and are manufactured to be dishwasher-safe.
+Perhaps you have sensitive teeth or a medical condition that requires the use of a straw.
+Or maybe you’ve become accustomed to straws and don’t want to give them up.
+No problem; buy a reusable straw and bring it with you when you dine.
+Available in a variety of materials, including stainless steel, silicon, and glass, these straws can be reused infinitely, and are manufactured to be dishwasher-safe.